Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 In the measurements of the top quark mass, the uncertainties related to simulations need to be considered.
 Ideally, different MC generators and implied setups should provide an adequate description of the observables of interest.
 In practice, the default MC setups were validated most extensively in CMS analyses.
 The modelling uncertainties are factorised into individual components associated with the aforementioned setups, as summarised in Table~\ref{tab:MC}, and are discussed in more detail in the following.

 \cmsParagraph{PDF uncertainties} PDF uncertainties are evaluated through reweighting, without the need of generating additional MC samples.
-The \MADGRAPHFive LO samples used in analyses of \Run1 data were reweighted a posteriori using LHAPDF5.6~\cite{Giele:2002hx,Whalley:2005nh,Bourilkov:2006cj} following the formula \begin{linenomath} \end{linenomath} Here, $f_i$ refers to the distribution of the interacting parton $i$ in each of the two colliding protons and is a function of the fraction $x_i$ of the proton momentum carried by that parton, and of the factorisation scale denoted here as $Q$.
+The \MADGRAPHFive LO samples used in analyses of \Run1 data were reweighted a posteriori using LHAPDF5.6~\cite{Giele:2002hx,Whalley:2005nh,Bourilkov:2006cj} following the formula

+Here, $f_i$ refers to the distribution of the interacting parton $i$ in each of the two colliding protons and is a function of the fraction $x_i$ of the proton momentum carried by that parton, and of the factorisation scale denoted here as $Q$.
 The PDF uncertainty was evaluated as an envelope of the individual uncertainties encoded in Hessian CT10 NLO~\cite{Lai:2010vv} and MSWT2008~\cite{Martin:2009iq} eigenvectors, and in \NNPDF{2.3} NLO~\cite{Ball:2012cx} replicas.

 {\tolerance=800 Since \Run2, PDF weights are calculated directly during the \POWHEGv2 NLO event generation and stored in the event.
 In particular, in early \Run2 analyses, the PDF uncertainty was evaluated using replicas of the \NNPDF{3.0} NLO PDF set~\cite{NNPDF:2014otw}.
 The \Run2 legacy setup includes the Hessian eigenvectors of \NNPDF{3.1} NNLO by default, and, alternatively, of CT14 NNLO~\cite{Dulat:2015mca} and MMHT2014 NNLO~\cite{Harland-Lang:2014zoa}. }